airbytehq/airbyte/docs/integrations/destinations/vectara.md

 This page contains the setup guide and reference information for the Vectara destination connector.

-Vectara is the trusted GenAI platform that provides Retrieval Augmented Generation or RAG as a service

 [Vectara](https://vectara.com/) is the trusted GenAI platform that provides a managed service for Retrieval Augmented Generation or [RAG](https://vectara.com/grounded-generation/).

 The Vectara destination connector allows you to connect any Airbyte source to Vectara and ingest data into Vectara for your RAG pipeline.